flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 novel and satisfying.
 Then I'll explain the benefits frameworks bring to you as an individual developer and to the broader Clojure ecosystem.
-Lastly, we'll engage in some techno-futurism and dream up some ways that Clojure is uniquely suited to creating a completely kick-ass framework.
+Lastly, we'll engage in some techno-futurism and dream up some ways that Clojure is uniquely suited to creating a kick-ass framework.

 ## What is a Framework?